dacase/rnamotif/README.md

 The **rnamotif** program searchs input sequences for portions that match a given descriptor or "motif".
 Matching sequences can also be ranked by various scoring functions.
 See `doc/rnamotif.pdf` for full documentation.
+Authors are Tom Macke and David A. Case.

 ==============================================================================

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
 The GNU General Public License should be in a file called LICENSE; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 We thank Dave Ecker and Ranga Sampath for encouragement, and Isis Pharmaceuticals for financial support; Robin Gutell and Daniel Gautheret for suggestions; Vickie Tsui for serving as a beta tester, and for many helpful comments and suggestions.

 ==============================================================================